Saint Barthelemy Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Saint Barthelemy Overflight Permit is normally valid for 72 hours.
+- Saint Barthelemy Overflight Permit Not Required.

 Overflight Permit Charge's